AutoxingTech/axbot_restbook/docs/reference/api_principals.md

 ## STATUS

-The response status code is consistent with [HTTP Status Code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
+Response status codes follow the standard [HTTP Status Codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).

 - 2xx are successful responses.
 - 4xx are client error responses.
 - 5xx are server error responses.

-Among them, the most common ones are:
+The most common status codes are:

 - 200 OK
-- 201 Created - Object created or service executed.
+- 201 Created - The object was created or the service was executed.
 - 204 No Content - Deleted successfully.
-- 400 Bad Request - The request parameter is mal-formatted.
-Or some other precondition is not met.
+- 400 Bad Request - The request parameters are malformed, or some other precondition was not met.
-- 404 Not Found - The resource doesn't exist.
-(Bad URL)
+- 404 Not Found - The resource doesn't exist (Bad URL).
-- 500 Internal Server Error - The server runs into error.
+- 500 Internal Server Error - The server encountered an error.

 ## DATA

-The response data is in JSON format.
-It can be:
+Response data is in JSON format and can be:

 - An object
-- Or a list.
+- A list

-For example.
-Listing all maps returns a list.
+For example, listing all maps returns a list:

 ```bash
 curl http://192.168.25.25:8090/maps/ | jq